Archive for the ‘multipurposing’ Category

 Start looking at soda cans and other product packaging in a different way!
 I for one always check the bottle cap design when deciding on a beverage.

-How I wish every city had an Upcycle Exchange Market.
+How I wish every city had an Upcycle Exchange Market (yikes!
+Link removed in 2019 … that link goes to something COMPLETELY different and unsavory now).
 It is a brilliant idea for reusing and redistributing crafty supplies and recyclables!
 Until then, ask your friends and family to help collect interesting materials for you.
 You might just upcycle something wonderful!

 Two ways to color metal using Image Transfer Solution